contiv-experimental/cluster/management/baremetal.md

 - Unless explicitly mentioned all the steps below are done by logging into the same host.
 It is referred as *control host* below.
 - Right now we test cluster manager on Centos7.2.
 More OS variations shall be added in future.

-###0.
-Ensure following pre-requisites are met on the control host
+###0. ensure following pre-requisites are met on the control host
 - ansible 2.0 or higher is installed.
 - git is installed.
 - a management user has been created.
 Let's call that user **cluster-admin** from now on.